 Music is part of the curriculum at Castleknock College.
 It is offered at junior and senior levels.
-Compositional and aural skills are developed extensively throughout the courses.
-An important component of the music curriculum at both levels is practical skill.
-25% at junior cycle and 50% at senior level is awarded to a practical exam (playing an instrument or singing).
+Compositional, performance and aural skills are developed extensively throughout the courses.

 Students who study music at Castleknock College can benefit from the huge amount of opportunities available to them.
 Beyond the classroom, students can have weekly lessons, be part of many bands, orchestras and choirs.

 Recently, Music students have enjoyed successes in large musical productions and national competitions.
-They have taken part in productions of Oliver, Joseph and the Amazing Technicolour Dreamcoat, Grease and Little Shop of Horrors.
-In more recent years there have been sell-out run of Les Miserables and Jesus Christ Superstar, Miss Saigon and The Adams Family.
-The Students also put in wonderful work to compete and win a number of competitions, including first prize at Feis Ceoil, Arklow and Derry Music Festivals.
-They also went on to perform at the National Concert Hall, winning third prize in the Walton’s Music for Schools Competition, competing against schools from all over the country.
+They have taken part in productions of Little Shop of Horrors, Les Misérables, Jesus Christ Superstar and Westside Story.
+In more recent years, they have continued with sell-out runs of Miss Saigon, The Addams Family, Beauty and the Beast.
+For We Will Rock You they even moved from the Concert Hall to the bigger venue of the college’s new gym, with the scale and production values becoming bigger, every year.
+The Students also put in wonderful work to compete and win a number of competitions.
+Having taken home prizes at Bord Gáis Energy Theatre Awards, they have also won first prize at Feis Ceoil, Arklow and Derry Music Festivals.
+Additionally, they went on to perform at The National Concert Hall, winning first prize in the Walton’s Music for Schools Competition, competing against schools from all over the country.

 The Music Department runs many ensembles through the week: